 Moreover, the combination of cocaine, the nasal inflammation that happens through the act of insufflation [snorting], and the vasoconstriction of blood vessels that can cause a backup of lymphatic fluid around the face are all factors that may explain the change in appearance.

 For anyone struggling with coke bloat, there is a cure – giving up the goods.
 Cocaine is a highly addictive drug, and the most effective — and healthiest — way of preventing unwanted cocaine side effects is discontinuing the use of the drug through the help of addiction specialists.
 In addition to the appearance of a ‘puffy’ face, cocaine can induce heart failure, cause inflammation of the heart, an aortic rupture, kidney failure, or brain damage, among many adverse effects.
 Long-term use is also associated with cognitive deficits and impaired decision-making.

 The internet is full of anecdotal coke bloat cures that people swear by, but there’s no evidence to back them up.
 Here are some of the most commonly recommended tips:

 - Gently massage your face for 5 to 10 minutes, followed by Applying a cooling mask

 - Applying a cold compress or taking a cold shower

 - Using a derma roller on your face

 - Applying hydrocortisone cream

 There’s no guaranteed fix, and while you can try the above strategies, they might not offer much relief.
-As the cocaine leaves your system, though, the bloating should start to subside.
+But as the cocaine leaves your system, the bloating should start to subside.